iKenndac/new-blog/content/posts/2024-05-13-vision-pro-eu-early-adopter.md

 ### Demos & Buying

-I was only in New York for five full days, and I ended up doing two demos.
+I was only in New York for five full days before moving on to Chicago for a few more, and I ended up doing two demos.
 On the first day, I went through the scripted demo then went away for a bit to think about whether I should get one.
 On the second day, I went back for another demo but this time spent the whole time slot trying on different face adapters to make sure I got the right fit.

 <img width="600" src="/pictures/vision-pro-initial-impressions/vision-pro-demo.jpg" /> \\
 *Don't I look super cool?*